 If you want to add a little more drama, but still want to keep it simple, then add all around layers.
 This versatile option complements every face shape and can be styled with a middle or side part.
 The key is to have your hair cut downward, keeping the layers long.
 By cutting it slightly imperfect, you can blow it out or let it air-dry for an instant style!

 To avoid too-blunt of a long haircut, be sure to ask for wispy ends.
 This gives you an overall softer look, while still adding some texture to your ends.
 You can still get a long-layered cut to remove bulk, but this long hairstyle mainly focuses on your ends.
 A special scissor technique or a razor is typically used to create the perfect tapered look.

 If you want to keep your length completely, then you might want to consider adding bangs to your long hairstyle.
 For straight-across bangs, just ensure they aren’t cut too wide or too thick.
 Your bangs should create a triangle shape that aligns with the outer corners of your eyes.
 In addition, your stylist should snip up into the ends so they’re not too blunt and add a few graduated layers in front.
 You can also opt for side bangs to create a whole new look.
 All it takes is a simple, angled trim!

-Show us your long haircuts by tagging us on Instagram @glamandgowns, and Faviana’s Instagram @Faviana, Snapchat @Faviana_NY, and Twitter @FavianaNY.
+Show us your long haircuts with stunning prom dresses by tagging us on Instagram @glamandgowns, and Faviana’s Instagram @Faviana, Snapchat @Faviana_NY, and Twitter @FavianaNY.
 Also, don’t forget to subscribe to our Youtube channel for more fun vlogs!